Introduction

 The General Feedback Problem

-Common Phrases That Don’t Help
+Common Phrases That Do not Help

 - “Good job!”